arangodb-helper/arangodb/docs/Manual/Programs/Starter/Architecture.md

 For the `activefailover` & `cluster` mode, it is required to run multiple Starters, as every Starter will only launch a subset of all servers needed to form the entire deployment.
-For example in `cluster` mode, a Starter will launch a single agents, a single dbserver and a single coordinator.
+For example in `cluster` mode, a Starter will launch a single agent, a single dbserver and a single coordinator.

 It is the responsibility of the user to run the Starter on multiple machines such that enough servers are started to form the entire deployment.
 The minimum number of Starters needed is 3.

-The Starters running on those machines need to know about each others existence.
+The Starters running on those machines need to know about each other's existence.
 In order to do so, the Starters form a "cluster" of their own (not to be confused with the ArangoDB database cluster).
 This cluster of Starters is formed from the values given to the `--starter.join`